1Kieran/APIProjectGroup2/APIDescription.md

 https://manitoba.polarbear/api/nearme/lat=x&lng=y
 ```
 #### **Parameters**
-1. lat(float) Latitude in decimal degrees with in the range of Manitoba.
+1. lat(float) Latitude in decimal degrees with in Manitoba.
-2. lng(float)Longitude in decimal degrees with in the range of Manitoba.
+2. lng(float)Longitude in decimal degrees with in Manitoba.
 ### **By ID**
- Show the whereabout of a particular bear by id and a date.
+ Show the whereabout of a particular bear
 ```
 https://manitoba.polarbear/api/byid/id=x&date=y
 ```